davidvanderburgh/rundmd-to-video/README.md

 6. run `yarn start`

-7. You shuold see the videos start to generate in a folder specified by `outputDir` in `src/index.ts`.
+7. You should see the videos start to generate in a folder specified by `outputDir` in `src/index.ts`.
 It is defaulted to a folder called `output` in the root project directory.